-- The primary target groups in the CIMO Fellowship programme are such Doctoral level students who will be doing their Doctorate (or Double Doctorate) at a Finnish university.
+- The primary target groups in the CIMO Fellowship program are doctoral-level students who will be doing their Doctorate (or Double Doctorate) at a Finnish university.

 - Visiting Doctoral-level students and researchers who are doing their Doctorate degree at some foreign university can also be considered eligible, provided that the motivation letter of the hosting Finnish university department presents exceptionally good grounds for such an application.

-- The programme is open for applicants from all countries.
-However, when decisions on scholarship are made, the emphasis is given to applicants from Russia, China, India, Chile, Brazil and North America.
+- The program is open to applicants from all countries.
+However, when decisions on scholarships are made, the emphasis is given to applicants from Russia, China, India, Chile, Brazil, and North America.

-- Applications should be submitted on the attached EDUFI Fellowships application form, which should be filled in electronically, then printed out and signed by hand.
-Two copies of the application with required attachments should be submitted to the following address: Finnish National Agency for Education (EDUFI), P.O.
+- How to Apply: Applications should be submitted on the attached EDUFI Fellowships application form, which should be filled in electronically, then printed out and signed by hand.
+Two copies of the application with the required attachments should be submitted to the following address: Finnish National Agency for Education (EDUFI), P.O.
 Box 380, 00531 Helsinki.

 - Supporting Documents: The following attachments are required:

-- Applicant’s motivation: take no more than one page to present the motivation for the proposed cooperation, its significance to the host institution, the background for the cooperation and a short description of the research environment.
+- Applicant’s motivation: take no more than one page to present the motivation for the proposed cooperation, its significance to the host institution, the background for the cooperation, and a short description of the research environment.
 You should also explain the commitment of the host institution to the project and its possible financial support to the scholarship holder, especially if your application is for less than €1,500 per month.
-A preliminary plan for subsequent funding of proposed research will be required in case the application is submitted in order to begin a doctoral dissertation in Finland (or to continue a doctoral dissertation at its early stages).
+A preliminary plan for subsequent funding of the proposed research will be required if the application is submitted to begin a doctoral dissertation in Finland (or to continue a doctoral dissertation at its early stages).

 - Research plan (3 to 5 pages, including an introduction, objectives, work plan/work methods, expected results and their possible applications, as well as the most relevant references.
 If the proposal is part of a larger project, the candidate’s role should be described in the research plan.